NYPL/staff-picks/readme.md

 ## Changelog

+### v2.1.8
+> Added HTTPS fix and the JavaScript fallback for the log in button in the Header Component.

 ### v2.1.7
 #### Added
 - Enabled Feature Flags plugin on the client-side and added Optimizely script in the index.ejs file.